Could creativity be the cure for anxiety?

 While you may think that you’re happiest when lying on the sofa, research suggests otherwise.
 Psychologist Mihaly Csikszentmihalyi – who coined the term ‘Flow’ – argues that our best moments occur when ‘a person’s body or mind is stretched to its limits in a voluntary effort to accomplish something difficult and worthwhile’.

 With the average person spending 25 hours online a week, engaging in a creative activity provides a much-needed screen break.
 Spending just an hour or two each week working on a project can offer a deep sense of satisfaction and build self-confidence in a way that Netflix never will.
-This is what Carrie Barron, author of The Creativity Cure (£13.57, Scribner Book Company) calls the ‘I did it!’ phenomenon.
+This is what Carrie Barron, author of The Creativity Cure calls the ‘I did it!’ phenomenon.
 Carrie says: ‘So much of daily living in a tech culture involves solving with a click.
 Longer processes, though they can be messy, unclear and frustrating, also offer opportunities for pride, stretch and personal, concrete satisfaction.’

 Not only an excellent way to escape from the stresses of modern life, being creative actually helps us to train our brain to work and think differently.

 Even better, creativity itself breeds creativity.
 Being actively imaginative helps us to gain confidence in our abilities, and we are therefore more likely to think creatively in other aspects of our life, whether that is at work, social situations or in our relationships.
-‘We begin to trust our inherent emotional intelligence and we find new solutions to what may have stumped us before,’ adds Barbara Diane Barry, author of Painting Your Way Out of a Corner (£15.99, Tarcher).
+‘We begin to trust our inherent emotional intelligence and we find new solutions to what may have stumped us before,’ adds Barbara Diane Barry, author of Painting Your Way Out of a Corner.

-And it seems that thriving careers and creative pursuits often go hand-in-hand.
+It seems that thriving careers and creative pursuits often go hand-in-hand.
 Throughout history, some of the most successful people have found creative hobbies to be the ultimate tonic.
 Winston Churchill painted regularly during his time in office, and felt expressing himself artistically proved the ideal way to combat the stresses of a world war.
 Albert Einstein played both the piano and the violin throughout his career as a physicist, while poet Emily Dickinson was also an accomplished baker.

 Take MindfFOLDness, an origami company whose workshops are dubbed by founder Sam Tsang as ‘yoga for the mind’.
 Sam believes the current trend for embracing creativity is a direct reaction to our digital lifestyles.
 ‘Many of us spend eight hours a day sitting in front of a screen, creating virtual documents that are read once and never seen again,’ says Sam.
 ‘We therefore need to have a creative outlet to express ourselves, and make something that is tangible.’

-Whether it’s writing in a notebook, recording a tune or spinning a pot, hobbies allow us to reconnect with the physical, and tune into inspiration, symbols and our collective consciousness.
+Whether it’s writing in a notebook, recording a tune or spinning a pot, hobbies allow us to reconnect with the physical and tune into inspiration, symbols and our collective consciousness.

 There is no time like the present to get started.